- Both parents and the child applying for the passport must be present or provide a notarized form (HERE) signed by the absent parent

 - Passport photos must meet specific requirements in terms of facial dimensions and photo size

-- Research which photography stores offer passport photo services
+- Research what photography stores offer passport photo services

 - Research which post offices are able to process applications.
 Also, some post offices such as Van Brunt station can process applications but ONLY do so during certain restricted hours—call in advance to avoid unnecessary trips!